lwiest/BASICCompiler/readme.md

 The functionality of _BASIC Compiler_ is backed by over 1500 test programs in BASIC.

-The implemented BASIC language dialect is oriented at Microsoft BASIC.
+The implemented BASIC language is oriented at Microsoft BASIC.

 Enjoy! &mdash; Lorenz